Religious Exploration for Children and Youth

 We honor the fact that children learn in many different ways.
 This means we must offer multiple approaches in learning spiritual concepts, to engage the child holistically.
 Discussions, art projects, music, stories, and games are some of the ways we help our children explore spiritual concepts.
 Some Sundays find children of all ages together or participating in intergenerational services, other Sundays feature small peer-group classes.

-We will work with parents to find the best fit for your child.
+We will work with supporting adults to find the best fit for their children.
 If you feel your child would be more comfortable or function more appropriately in a class other than what is listed, please let us know.
 UUCC offers religious education for children free of charge.
 Parents need not be church members to have their children participate in RE activities.
 We require that parents register children in our program by completing registration forms each fall, which are also available throughout the year to newcomers.

 Who plans the program?

-The Director of Religious Education (DRE), along with the Religious Education Committee and Curriculum Teams, maps out the program for the year.
-In the course of a year, children may engage in lessons from religious education curricula, explore environmental and social issues, work on service projects, take field trips, and re-design their classroom space.
+The Director of Religious Education (DRE), Miriam Epskamp, in consultation with Rev. Gy, and with the help of youth, and their supportive adults maps out the program for the year.
+In the course of a year, children may engage in lessons from religious education curricula, explore environmental and social issues, work on service projects, take field trips, engage in mindfulness activities, or re-design their classroom space.
 Whatever the activity, they have plenty of time for social interaction and fun.
-For further questions or for more information, please contact Jacquis Robertson.
-She is both the Office Administrator and the Director of Religious Education.
+For further questions or for more information, please contact Miriam via email at email@example.com.